Terrible twos aren’t just for toddlers.

 2. Use their favorite treats to associate fear with something good

 Tip #1: Don’t punish these behaviors.
 Dogs tend to overact when they can’t escape a situation.
 Punishment won’t teach them to be unafraid.
 Barking and growling are warning signs that your dog is uncomfortable.
-If you punish these natural behaviors they may stop communicating — and jump straight to biting.
+If you punish these natural behaviors they may stop communicating — and jump straight to biting or more aggressive behavior.

 Tip #2: When your dog is at a comfortable distance from the source of their fear, give them a tasty treat and then remove the scary thing or person from their view.
 This counter conditioning teaches your dog to associate scary things with something they enjoy.